adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 <div align="left">

-AYC is the simply the fastest video downloader ever.
+AYC is the simply the fastest no nonsense video downloader ever.
 There I said it, I've tried it all.
 I tried both open source and closed source applications, paid and free.
 Some of those were good, has unique features.
 But most of them I found **too complicated**, **too bloated**, **too slow**, **too many clicks**, **can't use muscle memory** the list goes on.
 They were not for me.

 I just wanted to download a video, and I need to know when it's finished and show me a big green screen.
 So I made a tui script for yt-dlp, it took 7 years and it's still going.
 To this day, I keep finding little improvments here and there.
 Make sure to follow this repo to keep track of them.